A Woman with Soul: Beth Middlecamp

 What do you feel your soul’s purpose is?
 My purpose seems to be multifaceted.
 I am a way-maker.
 I am a leader.
 I am a warrior Mom to two amazing children that are an evolution not a disability.
 I am a healer and a helper.
 I am someone that people listen to sometimes for the oddest reasons.
 I am a voice for those that cannot talk at times, I am an ear for those who cannot be heard at times.
 I am developing my gifts to hopefully be even more capable to help and serve those who need my assistance.

 I’d like to add what “The Soulmate Experience” has meant to all of these things.
 All of this information is a place that I have arrived at after years of self-evaluation and breakthrough after breakthrough.
 I have utilized many modalities, one of which I’ve chosen as my profession.
-The Soulmate Experience website offered me hope when I had lost it.
+The Soulmate Experience page offered me hope when I had lost it.
 Encouragement when I felt discouraged.
 A different view when I’d lost my own vision.
 A group of people who wanted to learn differently than they had already experienced and grow into what they could be not remain “normal”.
 Friends I never would have connected with otherwise.
 A feeling of connectedness and community that I’d never experienced and am currently building in my day-to-day life as well as participating in online.
 The book itself offered me steps to take to grow.
 It confirmed that steps I had taken were valid and I got to delve into others stories of how they had moved along through some of the same places.
 I am grateful to all of you for being here.
 For finding the courage to keep showing up.
 For wanting to add more love to the wonderful world that we live in and for recognizing the love that has always existed and we were connected to even when we wouldn’t allow ourselves to feel it.